-\Teaching Licensure students are considered undergraduate students for financial aid purposes.
+^{}Teaching Licensure students are considered undergraduate students for financial aid purposes.

-Please note: Appalachian's academic year for financial aid purposes consists of 24 credit hours (or 12 credit hours per semester).
-This academic year will be used in determining your eligibility for federal aid with the exception of Federal Direct Loans, which are awarded based on your grade level, as outlined above.
+Please note: Appalachian's academic year for financial aid purposes consists of 24 credit hours (or 12 hours per semester) for undergrads; 18 credit hours (9 hours per semester) for Grads.

-3. Your Enrollment Status for Each Semester:
+- d.
+This academic year will be used in determining your eligibility for federal aid with the exception of Federal Direct Loans, which are awarded based on your grade level, as outlined above. - 3.
+Your Enrollment Status for Each Semester: